Matt-Esch/virtual-dom/README.md

 ## DOM model

 `virtual-dom` exposes a set of objects designed for representing DOM nodes.
 A "Document Object Model Model" might seem like a strange term, but it is exactly that.
 It's a native JavaScript tree structure that represents a native DOM node tree.
-We call this a **VTree**
+We call this a **VTree**.

 We can create a VTree using the objects directly in a verbose manner, or we can use the more terse virtual-hyperscript.